RaulMoldes/RQLite/Readme.md

    - SORT (PARTIALLY DONE):
      - Currently, an in memory quicksort + limit is implemented and tested.
      - We should add external merge sort or some other way of performing sort on disk.

-2. Need to create a full test suite for optimizer planner and executor.